feathersui/feathersui-starling/documentation/help/markdown/progress-bar.md

 progress.direction = ProgressBar.DIRECTION_VERTICAL;
 ```

-## Skinning a Progress Bar
+## Skinning a `ProgressBar`

 A progress bar provides a number of properties that can be used to customize its appearance.
-For full details about what skin and style properties are available, see the [ProgressBar API reference](../api-reference/feathers/controls/ProgressBar.html).
+For full details about what skin and style properties are available, see the [`ProgressBar` API reference](../api-reference/feathers/controls/ProgressBar.html).
 We'll look at a few of the most common properties below.

 The `backgroundSkin` and `fillSkin` properties are used to customize the appearance of the progress bar.